kode4food/ale/docstring/mul.md

 tags: ["math", "number"]
 ---

-Takes a set of numbers and calculates their product.
+Calculates the product of a set of numbers.

 #### An Example